Water Management

 - Explain and apply legal, cultural, biological and ethical considerations that constrain water use and protect water resources.

-- Effectively communicate scientific information in written and verbal formats to a variety of audiences.
+- Effectively communicate scientific information in written and verbal formats to a variety of audiences, individually or as part of a team.

-- Critically evaluate issues arising for agribusiness managers in a resource constrained future using knowledge of water resource management in Australia.
+- Critically evaluate the issues arising for agribusiness managers in a resource constrained future.

 - Water resources and hydrology